 - 1. Support of the above Technical Specifications (section 1.2.1): All specifications are marked with a 1 or 2.
 All specifications marked with a [1] will be judged on a true/false basis for feature support.
 Specifications marked with a [2] will be judged based on the degree that the given specification exceeds the minimum. - 2.
 Vendor Support: The vendor's ability to provide both hardware and software support will be critical to the success of this process.
 Vendor will be measured on: - a.
 Coverage and depth of technical assistance center. - b.
-Ability to provide professional services for implementation of recommended equipment. - c.
-Ability to provide a cost-effective spare/replacement program.
-All components should be replaced within 4 hours of failure through either a parts depot or on-site spares or both. - d.
-Software revision/release schedule.
-How often are major and minor releases provided?
-Does the Technical Support unit have the ability to issue engineering releases for critical items?
-Does the vendor support hotfixes on the platforms rather than full release upgrades for critical issues? - 3.
+Ability to provide professional services of implementation of recommended equipment.

+- c.
+Ability to provide a cost-effective spare/replacement program. - d.
+Software revision/release schedule. - 3.
 Success in similar Higher Education environments & references. - 4.
-Pricing and overall value: A combination of lowest cost and highest value will be evaluated. - 5.
 Highly Redundant Design: As a system, the components must operate in a highly redundant mode during normal day to day operation and minimize downtime during maintenance periods.
-Ability to submit to a full feature test recommended equipment. - 6.
+Ability to submit to a full feature test recommended equipment. - 5.
+Pricing and overall value: A combination of lowest cost and highest value will be evaluated.
+Evaluation will be judged based on the future capabilities and predicted lifespan of the equipment. - 6.
 Compliance with UF Terms and Conditions